KYB: Business Document Verification for US Onboarding

 Red Flags in Company Documents

-Effective KYB identifies risk patterns across the full document set -- not just individual document validity.
-The FATF identifies beneficial ownership opacity, nominee structures, and address mismatches as primary red flags warranting enhanced due diligence.
+Effective KYB identifies risk patterns across the full document set โ not just individual document validity.
+FinCEN and FATF identify beneficial ownership opacity, nominee structures, and address mismatches as primary red flags warranting enhanced due diligence.

-The FATF's guidance on beneficial ownership (updated 2023) identifies circular ownership structures, frequent director changes without commercial rationale, and virtual office addresses combined with newly incorporated companies as high-risk indicators requiring enhanced due diligence measures (FATF Beneficial Ownership Guidance).
+FinCEN's advisories on beneficial ownership identify shell company structures, frequent officer changes without commercial rationale, and registered-agent-only addresses combined with newly formed entities as high-risk indicators requiring enhanced due diligence (FinCEN Advisories).

 Structural Red Flags

-- Newly incorporated company (less than 6 months old) with minimum share capital and no demonstrable operational activity.
+- Newly formed entity (less than 6 months old) with minimal capitalization and no demonstrable operational activity.

 - Opaque ownership structure: more than 3 layers of intermediary holding companies, especially involving jurisdictions with weak AML frameworks.

-- Nominee directors: the registered director has no operational role and serves purely as a legal placeholder.
+- Nominee officers: the registered officer has no operational role and serves purely as a legal placeholder.

-- Frequent director changes: more than 2 changes of director within 12 months without a clear commercial rationale.
+- Frequent officer changes: more than 2 changes within 12 months without a clear commercial rationale.

 - Circular ownership: Company A owns Company B, which owns Company C, which owns Company A.